-Finally, treatment dispensation and the geographical distribution of centres present additional obstacles.
-In some countries (Belgium, Italy, Poland and Spain), treatment is only provided through hospital pharmacies or specialised centres.
+Croatia, Denmark, Italy, Poland and Spain), treatment is only provided through hospital pharmacies or specialised centres.
 In Greece, only state pharmacies are allowed to dispense pharmacological treatment - but frequent shortages can result in long wait times for patients.

-In other countries (Austria, Bulgaria, France, Germany, Hungary, Ireland, and The Netherlands), treatment can be dispensed by community pharmacies.
-This should make it easier to access treatment; however, not all community pharmacies have on-site availability of antifibrotic drugs, meaning patients have to order their treatment first before they can collect it.
-In the UK, community pharmacies offer home delivery, which speeds up access to prescribed treatment.
+In a majority of countries (Austria, Bulgaria, Finland, France, Germany, Hungary, Ireland, Romania and The Netherlands), treatment can be dispensed by community pharmacies.
+This should make it easier to access treatment; however, not all community pharmacies have